davepinch/pinchy.cc/_posts/2022-05-08-tag-thoughts-made-on-thc.md

 ---
-title: "Tag thoughts made on THC"
+title: "Tag your thoughts made on THC"
 categories:
   - Thoughts
 tags: